The Ultimate Guide to HARO Link Building: Strategies and Benefits

 • Respond promptly to queries or at the end of deadline

 “Timing is everything when answering queries on HARO and similar platforms.
 It is common for reporters to receive many answers, and you don’t want your response to be in the middle of their email inbox where the chance of getting ignored is higher.
-So the best tip I can give is to respond within an hour of receiving a query or right at the end of the deadline.” – Ron Del Rosario, Link Building Manager at Thrive Digital Marketing Agency
+So the best tip I can give is to respond within an hour of receiving a query or right at the end of the deadline.” — Ron Del Rosario, Link Building Manager, Thrive Digital Marketing Agency

 • Maintain professionalism in your communications